 - Sliced banana

 - Maple syrup

 - Powdered sugar

-- With a mixer, beat the egg whites and the sugar into stiff peaks, and carefully fold them into the rested batter.
-(If you’re not going to make the pancakes right away, you can refrigerate the batter at this point, for up to 3 days).
+- With an electric mixer, beat the egg whites and sugar into stiff peaks, and carefully fold them into the rested batter.
+(If you’re not going to make the pancakes right away, you can refrigerate the batter at this point, for up to 2 days).

 - Berries topping: Smash the berries in a small bowl with a fork, and stir in some sugar or maple syrup.
-Top each pancake with a spoon or two of yogurt, or crème fraiche, and top with smashed berries.
-Sprinkle powdered sugar all over the pancakes.
+Top each pancake with a spoon or two of yogurt, or crème fraiche, and with smashed berries.
+Sprinkle powdered sugar all over the pancakes, if you like.

 - BATTER – store any extra batter in the fridge, in a container with a lid, for up to 2 days.